Breath Alcohol Section

 The Nevada Breath Alcohol Program is a state program regulated by the Nevada Revised Statute (NRS), chapter 484C, and the Nevada Administrative Code (NAC), chapter 484C.
 The program is overseen by the Committee on Testing for Intoxication and administered by the Washoe County Sheriff’s Office Forensic Science Division (WCSO-FSD) and the Las Vegas Metropolitan Police Department’s Forensic Laboratory (LVMPD-FL).
 The Breath Alcohol Program provides a cost-effective and non-evasive means to perform evidential alcohol tests in accordance with the NRS and NAC.

 The Breath Alcohol Section of the WCSO-FSD is responsible for providing the services of the Breath Alcohol Program for 13 counties in Northern and Central Nevada.
-There are currently over 35 Evidential Breath-Testing Devices (EBT) used by over 30 different agencies in these counties.
-The Breath Alcohol Section is responsible for the calibration and maintenance of the EBTs, preparation of aqueous solutions of ethanol, verification of gas standards, and the training and certification of breath testing operators.
-Analysts in the Breath Alcohol Section also testify to the calibration of the instruments, preparation or verification of standards used with the instruments, training and certifications of the breath testing officers, basic operations of the instruments, effects of alcohol in relation to completed breath tests, and the validity of the instrument operation during breath tests.
+The Breath Alcohol Section is responsible for the calibration and maintenance of the EBTs, verification of gas standards, and the training and certification of breath testing operators.
+Analysts in the Breath Alcohol Section also testify to the calibration of the instruments, verification of standards used with the instruments, training and certifications of the breath testing officers, basic operations of the instruments, effects of alcohol as it relates to completed breath tests, and the validity of the instrument operation during breath tests.

 Breath Alcohol Procedure and Analysis